ice1000/website/dtt-dev/subst.typ

 Importantly, we have shown weakening to be an inclusion.

-As a side remark, an alternative to presuppositions @def_presup is to use rules like these:
+As a side remark, an alternative to presuppositions @def:presup is to use rules like these:
 $ (Γ ⊢ a : A)/(Γ ⊢ A) $
 It is up to preference and formalism to choose between the two styles.
 We use presuppositions to avoid proving a reason to use the above style.